lensfun/lensfun/tools/calibration-webserver/workflow.rst

 1. Assign an unassigned calibration request issue to you.
 2. The issue title contains a hash.
 The respective directory in ownCloud starts with the same hash.
-3. Work on the calibration, probably changing the contents of the directory.
+3. `Work on the calibration`_, probably changing the contents of the directory.
 4. If you have questions to the uploader, contact them by email or in the GitHub issue.
 If the uploader prefers GitHub, they will add a comment like “I am the uploader” to the issue.